Eligibility

 Egg Donation Requirements (2026)

 Before you apply, see whether you actually qualify.
-Here's the real checklist most agencies use, plus what commonly disqualifies applicants.
+Here is the real checklist most agencies use, plus what commonly disqualifies applicants.

 Standard egg donor requirements